 On 10/19/22, the Ohio Supreme Court affirmed Drain's conviction and death sentence on direct appeal.
 On 12/27/22, the Ohio Supreme Court denied Drain's 10/31/22 motion for reconsideration.
 On 05/30/23, the U.S. Supreme Court denied Drain's 03/27/23 petition for a writ of certiorari.
-Meanwhile, 08/18/21, Drain filed in the trial court his postconviction relief petition.
+Meanwhile, 08/18/21, Drain filed in the trial court his petition for postconviction relief.
 On 04/07/22, Drain filed a second postconviction petition alleging that they are ineligible for the death penalty due to serious mental illness.
 On 06/09/22, Drain contacted the trial court and indicated a desire to dismiss and waive all postconviction appeals, and the court conducted a hearing on 10/06/22.
 On 01/20/23, the trial court issued a briefing schedule after first noting Drain had withdrawn the desire to waive postconviction appeals.
 On 04/28/23, Drain again advised the court of their wish to dismiss the pending postconviction petitions, which the court granted on 05/31/23 following a hearing wherein Drain personally addressed the court.
 Despite the court's dismissal of the postconviction petitions, counsel filed amended petitions on 09/25/23 and a motion to reinstate the postconviction actions.
 On 11/14/23, the trial court denied the motion to reinstate and dismissed the petitions in accordance with Drain's express desires as previously relayed to the court.
+On 04/25/24, Drained filed a pro se motion with the Ohio Supreme Court to set an execution date; on 07/24/24, the court set Drain's execution for 01/11/28.